-- Write your name at the top of each page (not just the cover page!). - The maximum score on this exam is 100 points, and you have 170 minutes to complete this exam.
-Each problem is worth 10 points. - There are no calculators or aids of any kind (notes, text, etc.) allowed. - As always, RREF means "reduced row echelon form." - Show your work, unless instructed otherwise.
-A correct answer without appropriate work will receive little or no credit! - We will hand out loose scrap paper, but it will not be graded under any circumstances.
+- Write your initials at the top of each page.
+The maximum score on this exam is 100 points, and you have 170 minutes to complete it.
+Each problem is worth 10 points. - There are no calculators or aids of any kind (notes, text, etc.) allowed. - Simplify your answers as much as possible.
+For example, you may lose points if you do not simplify $\frac{8}{2}$ to 4, or if you do not simplify $\frac{0.1}{0.9}$ to $\frac{1}{9}$, etc. - As always, RREF means "reduced row echelon form."
+The "zero vector" in R^{n} is the vector in R^{n} whose entries are all zero. - Show your work, unless instructed otherwise.
+A correct answer without appropriate work will receive little or no credit! - Unless stated otherwise, the entries of all matrices on the exam are real numbers. - We use e_1, e_2, \ldots, e_n to denote the standard unit coordinate vectors of \mathbf{R}^n . - We will hand out loose scrap paper, but it will not be graded.
 All answers and all work must be written on the exam itself, with no exceptions. - This exam is double-sided.
-You should have more than enough space to do every problem on the exam, but if you need extra space, you may use the back side of the very last page.
-If you do this, you must clearly indicate it. - You may cite any theorem proved in class or in the sections we covered in the text. - Good luck!
+You should have more than enough space to do every problem on the exam, but if you need extra space, you may use the back side of the very last page of the exam.
+If you do this, you must clearly indicate it.